nats-io/nats.node/README.md

 NATS.connect({ encoding: 'ascii' })

-// PreserveBuffers
+// Binary Data

 // To prevent payload conversion from a Buffer to a string, set the
-// preserveBuffers option to true.
+// `payload` option to `Payload.Binary`.
 Message payload return will be a Buffer.

-NATS.connect({ preserveBuffers: true })
+NATS.connect({ payload: Payload.Binary })

 // Reconnect Attempts and Time between reconnects